fujiwara/firehose-http-endpoint-for-mackerel/README.md

 Setup a Kinesis Data Firehose which have a destination to HTTP endpoint for the API Gateway or your custom endpoint.

 - HTTP endpoint URL: https://..../service
-- Access key: not required
+- Access key: Your Mackerel API Key
 - Content encoding: "Disabled"
 - Parameters
-  - apikey: Your Mackerel API Key
   - service: A Mackerel service name to post metrics

 ## How to post metrics to Firehose

 Post service metrics to the Firehose delivery stream.
-A Record format is allowed as below.
+Record formats are allowed as below.

 - JSON format `{"name":"metric.name","time":1596382129,"value":27759}`
 - Text format same as for Mackerel agent `metric.name\t27759\t1596382129`